great-expectations/great_expectations/docs/docusaurus/docs/core/define_expectations/organize_expectation_suites.md

 ---
-title: Organize Expectations into Expectation Suites
+title: Organize Expectations into an Expectation Suite
-description: Create and populate GX Core Expectation Suites with Python.
+description: Create and populate a GX Core Expectation Suite with Python.
 ---
 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';